kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 ## Covariance
 <a name="covariance"></a>
-First example of the covariance section uses model of drinks presented below:
+First example of the covariance section uses model of drinks presented below.

 ![diagram]({{ site.baseurl }}/images/Covariance-And-Contravariance-In-Scala/drinks_model.png)

 Imagine that your employer promised a new soft drink vending machine.
-Covariance means that in its place he can install a cola or tonic water vending machine, because both cola and tonic water are subtypes of soft drink.
+Covariance means that in its place he can install a cola or tonic water vending machine because both cola and tonic water are subtypes of soft drink.
 Let's turn this description into Scala code.

 {% highlight scala %}
 class VendingMachine[+A] {